PCS Move While Your Spouse is Deployed? No Problem!

 14. While packing up the family truckster with children and/or pets in tow, consider traveling to your new destination with an extended family member or friend.

-The company of another adult that knows you and loves you may offer a sense of calm amidst the storm.
+The company of another adult who knows you and loves you may offer a sense of calm amidst the storm.

 15. The challenge of doing a PCS on your own may seem intimidating.
 We feel you.
 Amidst it all, keep in mind